What Is The IRS Form 3520?

 However, if in any year, ever, that US person was required to file the Form 3520 but failed to do so, then the statute of limitations for that violation will never expire – unless and until that Form 3520 is later filed.
 The statute of limitations for the Form 3520 violation would thereafter expire three years from the late filing.

-Late Form 3520 and Delinquent Form 3520
+Late Form 3520 And Delinquent Form 3520

 As described above, the Form 3520 is late or delinquent if it was due but not filed timely.
 It will always be due until filed, and if not timely filed, then the US person who did not file the required Form 3520 can always be assessed the major IRS penalties described below.